amichaelsen/fie-fencing-dataset/Docs/LabNotebook.md

 **Fencer Ranking/Points by Weapon**

-* Assume that handedness does not change by weapon
+* Assume that handedness does not change by weapon -> store in the fencer bio dataframe
 * on a page, there is a drop down menu for weapon
     ```
     <select class="ProfileInfo-weaponDropdown js-athlete-dropdown-weapon" name="weapon">